sahib/rmlint/docs/rmlint.1.rst

     to reformat, refilter or resort the output you got from an previous run.
     Usage is simple: Just pass ``--replay`` on the second run, with other changed to the new formatters or filters.
-You can also merge several previous runs by using --replay more than once, in this case it will merge all files given and output them as one big run.
+You can also merge several previous runs by using ``--replay`` more than once, in this case it will merge all files given and output them as one big run.

     If you want to view only the duplicates of certain subdirectories, just pass them on the commandline as usual.

     If ``path.json`` is not given then `./rmlint.json` is used as default.

     By design, some options will not have any effect.
-Those are: `--followlinks` `--algorithm and --paranoid` `--clamp-low` `--hardlinked`
+Those are:

+    - `--followlinks`
+    - `--algorithm`
+    - `--paranoid`
+    - `--clamp-low`
+    - `--hardlinked`
+    - `--write-unfinished`
-    `--write-unfinished` and all other caching options below.
+    - ... and all other caching options below.

 :``--xattr-read`` / ``--xattr-write`` / ``--xattr-clear``: